Flexible ISA

 It’s important to note that any personal ISA has an annual limit of £20,000.
 This is called your ISA allowance.
 It’s worth looking into how ISAs work in more detail if you’re considering opening one.

 Here’s an example, so you can understand how a flexible ISA works in practice.
-Let’s say you open a flexible cash ISA at the start of the tax year and deposit a sum of money.
-This eats into your annual £20,000.
-Later in the year, you withdraw some of that money from your flexible ISA and pay the same amount back in a couple of months later.
-As you have withdrawn and deposited the same amount within the same tax year and you have a flexible ISA – that amount will not be counted against your annual ISA allowance.
+Let’s say you open a flexible cash ISA at the start of the tax year and deposit £5,000.
+This initial deposit eats into your annual £20,000 allowance.
+Later in the year, you decide to withdraw £2,000 from your flexible ISA and pay that same amount back in a couple of months later.
+Because you have withdrawn and then re-deposited the same amount within the same tax year, this amount will not count towards your annual ISA allowance.

 However, if you had a non-flexible ISA, the amount you deposited back into the account would count towards your annual allowance.